chrisarg/Killing-It-with-PERL/_posts/2025-07-04-Vibe-coding-a-Perl-interface-to-a-foreign-library-Part-2.md

 1. The chatbot tools require substantial subject matter expertise (and guidance) to deliver a good result
 2. The widespread assumption that a non technically experienced end user can achieve God status with these tools is unfounded (contrast the difference between Claude's initial and final solution)
 3. Even after multiple prompting and interactions to refine the solution, key elements (e.g. the cleanup) will be missing in action
-4. Constant vigilance for hallucinations, omissions and biases  is required
+4. Constant vigilance for hallucinations, omissions and biases  is required[^5]

 At the end though, I was happy (for now!) with the Claude modifications of my `alienfile`, and I ended up replacing my own in the `Alien::Bit` package (after adding the cleanup code!)